-You might have 1-2 appointments fewer than this if you’ve had a previous pregnancy with no complications.
+You might have around 7-10 appointments if you’ve had a previous pregnancy with no complications.

 Many women have visits every 4-5 weeks until 28 weeks of pregnancy, then visits every 2-3 weeks until 36 weeks of pregnancy.
 After this, you’ll probably have weekly or fortnightly visits until birth.

 The number and timing of pregnancy appointments could be more or less than this, depending on your health and your baby’s health.
 For example, if you have a high-risk pregnancy you might have more pregnancy appointments.
 Your doctor or midwife will talk with you about the appointments you need and why.

 Taking a support person to your pregnancy appointments

 If possible, it’s a good idea to ask your partner, a friend or a family member to go with you to pregnancy appointments.

-Your support person can help you remember information, share the experience with you and provide support.
+Your support person can help you remember information, share the experience with you and provide comfort and encouragement.

 Your partner or support person might be asked to leave the room for a short time during some of your pregnancy appointments.
 This is so your health professional can talk one on one with you about how things are going at home.